mateus-vicente/100upet-hugo-pages/content/en/docs/03_detector_assembly/02_Test_assembly.md

    </div>
 </div>

-Therefore, as discussed in the *ASIC specifications -> ASIC size* section, the size of the test-chip after dicing is expected to be 23027.8 µm x 30426 µm minus the cut-width (illustrated as the black shaded bands in the right picture above).
+Therefore, as discussed in the *ASIC specifications -> ASIC size* section, the size of the test-chip after dicing is expected to be 22887.8 µm x 30286 µm **minus the cut-width** (illustrated as the black shaded bands in the right picture above).

 From our experience using the Femto second laser available at FCBG-NMP, the street reduction due to the cut width is < 50 µm, with no visible change (i.e. up to 10 µm) along the diced edge.
 A few pictures below illustrates the chip after dicing.